-We utilised the open source tool yourTwapperkeeper1 to collect all tweets that included the hashtag #GoBackSBS in the week during which Go Back 2 (and a special episode of Insight) aired.
-The first episode (screened on 28 August 2012) attracted the highest level of public engagement, both on Twitter and in terms of the size of its TV audience.
+We utilised the open source tool yourTwapperkeeper1 to collect all tweets that included the hashtag #GoBackSBS in the week during which Go Back Two (and a special episode of Insight) aired.
+The first episode (aired on 28 August 2012) attracted the highest level of public engagement, both on Twitter and in terms of the size of its TV audience.
 From just before the broadcast (20:26) until about an hour after (22:30), we recorded just short of 11,000 #GoBackSBS tweets (including retweets).
 The first episode also attracted the largest TV viewership; 752,000 viewers (Throng, 2012a), in contrast to 652,000 for the second episode (Throng, 2012b) and 692,000 for the third (Throng, 2012c).

-Figure 1: #GoBackSBS tweets per minute for Season 2, Episode 1 (28 August 2012) Source: Generated using the methods and metrics outlined in Bruns NS Stieglitz (2012, 2013).
+Fig. 1: #GoBackSBS tweets per minute for Episode 1 of Season 2 (28 August 2012); generated using the methods and metrics outlined in Bruns & Stieglitz (2012; 2013)

-Figure 1 shows that tweeting activity grew incrementally as the first episode screened, indicating that audience engagement and retention were secured successfully.
-We analysed the content of 7102 tweets, including all tweets sent between just before the show was aired (20:26) and just before it finished (21:28), as well as a further sample of its finishing minutes (21:29-21:31) and of a spike at 21:36, when the show was over and people drew their final conclusions.
+Fig. 1 shows that tweeting activity grew incrementally as the first episode screened, indicating that audience engagement and retention were secured successfully.
+We analysed the content of 7102 tweets, including all tweets sent between just before the show was aired (20:26) and just before it finished (21:28), as well as a further sample of its finishing minutes (21:29 - 21:31), and of a spike at 21:36, when the show was over and people drew their final conclusions.
 Retweeted tweets were also counted, even if they occurred outside of the identified timeframes.
 This close content analysis of a large sample of tweets revealed which topics and aspects of the show had the most traction with different types of users (organisations, individuals, etc.).
 Our analysis reveals how everyday conversation on Twitter about a particular issue of concern supplements communication in conventional media and enables the emergence of new public sphericules.

 We devised seventeen representative categories to make sense of our sample through manual content analysis.
-Through a close reading of all tweets, one coder identified relevant categories that best described the sample.
-While content was coded by one researcher only, reliability was ensured through a stability test (see Krippendorff, 2004); coded data was re-analysed at regular intervals to adjust categories and eliminate intracoder disagreement.
+Through a close reading of all tweets one coder identified relevant categories that best described the sample.
+While content was coded by one researcher only, reliability was ensured through a stability test (see Krippendorff, 2004); coded data was re-analysed at regular intervals to adjust categories and eliminate intra-coder disagreement.
 Samples of coded tweets were also reviewed by a second researcher to ensure agreement.
-Categories were mutually exclusive; each tweet was assigned to the one category that best represented it.
+Categories were mutually exclusive; each tweet was assigned to one category only which best represented it.
 Categories were also exhaustive; all tweets were coded into one of the seventeen categories.
-Figure 2 shows the seventeen categories we identified and their relative prominence in the dataset.
-Available space in this article does not permit us to explain all of these categories in detail; the following analysis will therefore focus on the first three, most prominent categories.
+Fig. 2 below shows the seventeen categories we identified and their relative prominence in the dataset.
+Available space in this paper does not permit us to explain all of these categories in detail; the following analysis will therefore focus on the first three, most prominent categories.